-As an example of potential termination, the Trump administration has targeted NAFTA for renegotiation, albeit without singling out ISDS.
+As an example of potential termination, the Trump administration has targeted the North American Free Trade Agreement (NAFTA) for renegotiation, albeit without singling out ISDS.

 How should those concerned with the ISDS threat to democracy and sovereignty approach these two paths?
 The choice should be guided by four criteria: independence, fairness, balance and respect for domestic courts.
 If a proposed ISDS makeover does not meet each criterion, then the notion of special rights for foreign investors, enforceable through international adjudication, should be rejected in favour of ISDS termination.